 Use the Racing preset as it’s closest to the ideal adjustments.
 Disable the following features: Blue Light Filter, SmartView, VividPixel, and Eco Mode.

-While the mentioned features decrease the quality of the picture without giving much in return, you can actually keep TraceFree feature below 60 mark, as it reduces ghosting and motion blurring efficiently.
+While the mentioned features lower the quality of the picture without giving much in return, you can actually keep TraceFree feature below 60 mark, as it decreases ghosting and motion blurring efficiently.

 Now, adjust the following settings accordingly: